ialbluwi/11102-f25/lessons/strings.md

 ## Basic Iteration

 The following three pieces of code all do the same thing (printing the characters of the string, each on a separate line).
-The first one is the easiest to use.

 ```python
 course = 'Introduction'